Upcoming Exhibitions at the KIA

 |Young Artists of Kalamazoo County

-March 25 - April 15, 2017
+March 21 - April 11

 Every year, art teachers in the Kalamazoo County schools (private, public, and charter schools) submit a selection of works produced by their students, featured in an exhibition that is a delight to behold.
 In one of our most popular shows each year, the KIA's galleries are filled with the most creative, colorful, whimsical art by young artists from kindergarten through eighth grades.

-April 1 - July 23
+April 10 - July 12

 |High School Area Show

-Students who qualify may concurrently enter the 6th District Congressional Art Competition, and the winner will receive a trip to Washington DC to see his/her art on view in the U.S. Capitol.
+This annual juried exhibition celebrates the work of high school artists in Southwest Michigan.
+Students who qualify may concurrently enter the 6th District Congressional Art Competition, and the winner will receive a trip to Washington DC to see their art on view in the U.S. Capitol